Why Department Head Charts Are Particularly Important

 - Poor performance of individual department head(s).

 Poor manager performance for closing issues on time will have multiple consequences in your SMS, from poor safety culture to potential regulatory fines.
-This chart helps you monitor trends of department heads’ performances, and reward/correct where applicable.
+This chart helps you monitor trends in department heads’ performances, and reward/correct them where applicable.